Craig Fairbrass: Career

 After a few years of walk-on roles in Emmerdale, Three Up Two Down, and Shelley, Fairbrass made his first real TV appearance as an actor in the 1984 BBC television series Big Deal as Nev in the episode "Fighting chance" followed by another BBC role in Tucker's Luck.
 He made his feature film acting debut as D.C.
 Challoner in the 1988 Working Title thriller For Queen and Country opposite Academy Award winner Denzel Washington.

-Film and television appearances quickly followed, including the Ray Winstone film Tank Malling, and the Channel 4 Film, The Final Frame playing Suggs's right-hand man, Franklin.
-He also landed a regular role as Gary 'Technique' Pagnall in the ITV drama series London's Burning in 1990.
-That same year Fairbrass was cast opposite Helen Mirren as Detective Inspector Frank Burkin in the Bafta/Emmy Award-winning original Prime Suspect 1 and 2.
+Film and television appearances quickly followed, including the Ray Winstone film Tank Malling, and the 1990 Channel 4 Film The Final Frame, playing Franklin, the right-hand man of pop star East, who was played by former Madness frontman Suggs.
+He also landed a regular role as Gary "Technique" Pagnall in the ITV drama series London's Burning in 1990.
+That same year, Fairbrass was cast opposite Helen Mirren as Detective Inspector Frank Burkin in the BAFTA/Emmy Award-winning original Prime Suspect 1 and 2.

 In 1991, he travelled to Los Angeles and secured his first Hollywood acting role in the 1993 action blockbuster Cliffhanger with Sylvester Stallone.
 This led to roles in independent films with lead roles in Beyond Bedlam (1994), with Elizabeth Hurley, Galaxis (1995), with Brigitte Nielsen, Proteus, Killing Time, and Darklands.

 In 1999, Fairbrass landed the regular role of Dan Sullivan in EastEnders, leaving the show in August 2001.
 He then took the lead role of Ray Betson in the Channel Five crime drama The Great Dome Robbery.

 Fairbrass returned to the U.S., starring in the Chris Klein comedy, The Long Weekend, and as Henry Caine opposite Nathan Fillion in White Noise 2.
 In February 2007, he appeared as the renegade Jaffa, Arkad, in the episode "Talion" in the final season of Stargate SG-1, as a guest lead in Terminator: The Sarah Connor Chronicles, opposite Lena Headey, and as guest lead Devon Burke, a rogue MI5 agent in David Mamet's hit show The Unit.